RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: RippleBench-Maker Pipeline Details

 \subsection{Translating RAG Scores into Semantic Distance}

 To operationalize semantic distance, we rely on RAG rank.
-In this section we aim to build some intuition for how RAG ranks are constructed from underlying cosine similarity scores between Wikipedia article embeddings retrieved by Wiki-RAG.
-Figure~\ref{fig:rag-scores} illustrates this process for the seed topic \textit{Anthrax}.
-High-scoring neighbors such as \textit{Anthrax weaponization} or \textit{Bacilli} appear at low ranks, indicating close semantic proximity.
-As rank increases, retrieved topics gradually become less relevant (e.g., \textit{Lobar pneumonia}) before eventually diverging to unrelated entries (e.g., \textit{List update problem}, \textit{List of years in politics}).
-This curve highlights the long tail of retrieval and motivates our bucketization of distances: low ranks capture tightly connected knowledge, while higher ranks provide semantically distant or noisy contexts.
+We build intuition for how RAG ranks are constructed from underlying cosine similarity scores between Wikipedia article embeddings retrieved by Wiki-RAG.
+Figure~\ref{fig:rag-scores} illustrates this for the seed topic \textit{Anthrax}.
+High-scoring neighbors such as \textit{Anthrax weaponization} or \textit{Bacilli} appear at low ranks.
+As rank increases, retrieved topics gradually become less relevant (e.g., \textit{Lobar pneumonia}) before diverging to unrelated entries (e.g., \textit{List update problem}, \textit{List of years in politics}).
+This curve highlights the long tail of retrieval and motivates our bucketization of distances.